VOTE-UnitedDogedom/Meme/README.md

 <img src="https://github.com/VOTE-UnitedDogedom/Meme/blob/main/VOTE_-_United_Dogedom_Icon.png" alt="drawing" style="width:200px;"/>

-In the beginning, the digital expanse where humour intersects with technology, United Dogedom has emerged as a beacon of playful satire on elections.
-We take it seriously - with VOTE.
+In the beginning, between the digital expanse humour intersects with technology, and United Dogedom is a beacon of playful satire on elections.

 Our mission is to create a world where the whimsy memes and the seriousness of democratic principles coexist in harmony.
 Born from the Founding Fathers of Bitcoin, and the great legacy of Dogecoin, this digital nation-state purposely focuses on the power of the social popularity of memes in shaping online communities and narratives with the right amount of VOTE tokens.
 United Dogedom is more than a crypto meme project; it's a cultural and social phenomenon.

-### It’s a Meme for a Meme with a Meme
+### It’s a Meme for a Meme, with a Meme

 United Dogedom is not just about owning digital assets; it's about participating in this fictional digital society that values your visionary take on societies, with all the cynicism, creativity, and the voice of its members.
 This is serious business.